What are bulging discs?

 What is the best bulging disc treatment for the lower back?

-Generally bulges and herniations are most common at the lowermost part of the back and less common at subsequently higher levels of the lower back.
+Generally, disc bulges and herniations are most common at the lowermost part of the back and less common at subsequently higher levels of the lower back.
 Therefore, they are most common at L5-S1.
 And they are least common at L1-L2.
-Just like herniations, the treatment of bulging disc in Decatur, GA seldom require injections or surgery as a means of treatment.
+Just like herniations, the treatment of bulging discs, in Decatur and Atlanta, seldom requires injections or surgery as a means of treatment.
 And just like herniations, spinal decompression treatment has, in my experience, been the most effective means of treatment.
 Spinal decompression works by pulling the vertebrae apart to lower the pressure in the disc and encourage the disc contents to migrate back from where they came.
 This gets the pressure off of the outer fibers of the disc, which can be a source of pain, as well as off of the nerve root, if the nerve is being pinched.
 On occasion, the joint is also a source of pain and this, too, is alleviated by decompressing the spine.

 Are there alternatives to surgery for bulging discs?

 It should be noted that the vast majority of surgical treatments, i.e. about 98%, are done for the purposes of decompressing the spine.
 This is true for disc surgeries as well as fusions, as well as stenosis-related surgery.
 It is implicit, in these common surgical procedures, that compression is the cause of pain, and decompressing the lesion is the cure for the pain.
-This is exactly why my method of spinal decompression is the most effective, nonsurgical treatment- because it treats the actual cause of the pain.
-It is the best treatment for bulging disc in lower back because unlike other treatments, such as physical therapy, chiropractic and exercises including core strengthening, it treats this cause of pain.
-As a result, these treatments are much less effective for patients, hence, for lumbar disc bulge treatment in Atlanta, many more patients will get injections and surgical treatment, because their nonsurgical treatment is less effective.
+This is exactly why my method of spinal decompression is the most effective, non-surgical treatment- because it treats the actual cause of the pain.
+It is the best treatment for bulging discs in the lower back because unlike other treatments, such as physical therapy, chiropractic, and exercises including core strengthening, it treats this cause of pain.
+As a result, treatments that don’t decompress the spine, are much less effective for patients.
+So if you have a bulging disc or herniated disc, and you are looking for pain relief in Decatur and Atlanta, please give us a call for an appointment, and you can probably avoid injections and surgery.